True Believer (Troy Cassar-Daley album)

 True Believer is the second studio album by Australian country music artist Troy Cassar-Daley.
 The album was released in January 1997 and peaked at number 53 on the ARIA Charts.
 The album came with a 4-track limited edition second disc titled the Tamworth Festival Edition.

 At the 1998 Country Music Awards in Tamworth, Cassar-Daley won three Gold Guitars – Best Male Vocal and Best Video for his single "Little Things" while the album won Album of the Year.

-At the ARIA Music Awards of 1998, the album was nominate for ARIA Award for Best Country Album.
+At the ARIA Music Awards of 1998, the album was nominated for Best Country Album.